dataindataout/yb_day2ops/README.md

 - [x] Ensure user confirms commands that will change the universe and/or replication streams.
 - [x] Pass in configuration file
 - [ ] Allow for local script managing multiple YBA instances
+- [x] Get source universe name from either universe name in an xCluster DR configuration

 ### xCluster DR
 - [x] Establish replication between universes